 Omer Singer, Head of Cyber Security Strategy at Snowflake, explains why it’s important to take a shared responsibility approach to protecting your data in the cloud.

 That means companies need a tool which doesn’t just try (and often fail) to stop threats at the door.
-You need a cloud-based data governance solution like ALTR that never believes a user is who their credentials say they are.
+You need a cloud-based data access control solution like ALTR that never believes a user is who their credentials say they are.
 Every time an apparently “authorized” user requests data in the platform, the request is evaluated and verified against the data governance policies in place.
 If abnormal consumption is detected, then access can be cut off in real-time.
 Even seemingly authorized users aren’t allowed to take whatever they want.

 A Solvable Problem